 The 9th NIZO Dairy Conference aims to combine the most recent scientific developments in milk protein functionality.
 It will provide a unique opportunity for experts from academia, the dairy and food industry to interact and apply their knowledge and latest research findings to the design and manufacture of novel and improved foods and dairy ingredients.
 The conference will bring together experts from the fields of dairy science and technology, processing, chemistry, physics, sensory, health and nutritional sciences.

 Skelte Anema, Fonterra, New Zealand

 Topic: Fermented dairy products: impact of processing on product properties

 Carl Holt, Formerly Hannah Research Institute, UK

 Topic: Biosynthesis of milk proteins

-Thom Huppertz, NIZO food research, The Netherlands / South Dakota State University, USA
+Thom Huppertz, NIZO food research/South Dakota State University, The Netherlands

 Topic: Functionality of milk protein ingredients: impact of product-process interactions